-Conflicting High School Schedule: If your High School is not in session for any reason (teacher in-service, 1⁄2 day for conferences, etc.) KVCC courses still run and you will be expected to be in class.
+Conflicting High School Schedule: If your high school is not in session for any reason (teacher inservice, 1⁄2 day for conferences, etc.) KVCC courses still run and you will be expected to be in class.
 Busses may not run on these days so you may need to find alternate transportation.

 College Schedule: Courses will follow the academic calendar from the college.
 The college follows a different schedule/calendar than that of your high school.
 Spring break weeks are different, and students are discouraged from missing college courses during the local school district spring break.
-You need to make arrangements in advance with your instructor if you will be absent.
+This could be detrimental to your success in a course.
+You need to plan in advance with your instructor if you will be absent.